 With an 11:50 PM departure from Las Vegas and too much money lost at the blackjack tables, I opted to head to the airport early.
 This gave me plenty of time to check out the AMEX Centurion Lounge Las Vegas.
-This is my review and why I think it is the best non-airline affiliated lounge out there.

 What is The AMEX Centurion Lounge Las Vegas?

 The Centurion Lounges are not associated with an airline, but rather the American Express credit card line.
 On top of the AMEX Centurion Lounge Las Vegas, there are 14 other locations throughout the United States including Seattle, Houston, and San Francisco.
 There are also locations in Hong Kong, Australia, and Argentina.
 All of which offer a high-end experience compared to other non-airline lounges out there.

 On top of that, the Centurion Lounge Vegas and worldwide locations pride themselves on offering services curated by a team of renowned chefs and mixologists.
 This is the perfect place to enjoy a hand to crafted preflight cocktail.

 How Do You Access the AMEX Centurion Lounge Las Vegas?

 Access to the AMEX Centurion Lounge Las Vegas is restricted to American Express cardholders, specifically Platinum Card and Centurion members.
 To gain access to the lounge, eligible cardholders must present their valid American Express Platinum Card or Centurion Card, along with a same-day boarding pass for a departing flight from the airport.